tsunami416604/azure-docs.hu-hu/articles/storage/common/storage-use-emulator.md

 ### <a name="version-51"></a>5,1-es verzió

-* Kijavítva egy olyan hibát, amelyben a Storage Emulator `DataServiceVersion` a fejlécet olyan válaszokban adta vissza, amelyekben a szolgáltatás nem volt elérhető.
+* Kijavítva a hiba, ahol a Storage Emulator a `DataServiceVersion` fejlécet adta vissza néhány válaszban, ahol a szolgáltatás nem volt.

 ### <a name="version-50"></a>5,0-es verzió